aleksey19/aleksey19.github.io/README.md

 - [eForex](https://apps.apple.com/us/app/eforex/id6462084349).
 Forex trading app.
 Built using the same tools.

 ### Freelance
+- [Fase](http://fase.io/).
+Frontend in the cloud platform for constructing mobile applications.
+I developed iOS app architecture and implemented main ideas into the code.
+The most ambitious and difficult was drawing UI interfaces from the JSON.

 - [RLive radio](https://apps.apple.com/us/app/rlive-radio-live-israel-radio/id451252423).
 Radio application.
 Support and adding new features.

 - [Schooly](https://apps.apple.com/il/app/schooly-סקולי/id923820393).
 Application for pupils.
 Support and adding new features.